Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Modeling the electronic structure of

+Not unseen in the previous instances in strongly correlated electron systems, the required renormalizations of two tight-binding parameters are relatively big, with the Co-Nb level separation requiring reduction from 0.83 eV to approximately 0.25 eV, whereas the Co-Nb hybridization demands the resizing by approximately one-half.
+Although the shift in energy level, much studied within the slave-boson approach to strongly correlated systems, produces the resonance band at the Fermi level, it should be kept in mind that Fig.~\ref{Lfig10} represents only the partial result.
+The figure represents the spectrum related to auxiliary fermion fields, whose features remain present upon returning to real fermions, but accompanied by the significant transfer of spectral weight into the energy range of the unrenormalized energy levels \cite{Tutis1994, Niksic1995, Tutis1997}.
+As announced, a more detailed study of this particular topic is yet to follow.

-It remains to comment upon another possible mechanism being able to influence the TB parameters in the same direction.
-This mechanism is the relaxation of crystal layers, operating only in the close vicinity of the crystal surface.
-Indeed, the increase in the interlayer separation is expected to decrease the Co-Nb hybridization integral and the separation between Co and Nb energy levels.
+It remains to comment upon another possible mechanism that can influence the TB parameters in the same direction.
+This mechanism is the relaxation of crystal layers in the close vicinity of the sample surface.
+An increase of the interlayer separation near the sample surface is expected to locally decrease the Co-Nb hybridization integral, as well as the separation between Co and Nb energy levels.
 The latter would come from the change in electrostatic potential of the electron in the Co orbital, as the Co atom moves further away from negatively charged Nb atoms.
 We have not studied numerically the surface relaxation in Co$_{1/3}$NbS$_2$, and it remains to be seen if the required significant changes in parameters may be accounted for in this way.
-Also, one must keep in mind that even within the scenario based on surface relaxation, the problem of strong correlations remains present and unattended, both in bulk and near the surface.
+However, one must keep in mind that even within the scenario based on surface relaxation, the problem of strong correlations remains present and unattended, both in bulk and near the surface.